openemr/openemr/DOCKER_README.md

 An example docker-compose.yml script can be found at [docker/production/docker-compose.yml](docker/production/docker-compose.yml).
 After modifying the script for your purposes, it can then be started with `docker-compose up`, which will then take about 5-10 minutes to complete.
+Note that this example is based on OpenEMR 6.0.0, which is considered development until official release of version 6.0.0.

 ### Production example for Raspberry Pi
 An example docker-compose.yml script for Raspberry Pi can be found at [docker/production-arm/docker-compose.yml](docker/production-arm/docker-compose.yml).
 After modifying the script for your purposes, it can then be started with `docker-compose up`, which will then take about 5-10 minutes to complete.
+Note that this example is based on OpenEMR 6.0.0, which is considered development until official release of version 6.0.0.

 ## Development Dockers
 Development dockers are meant for development and include the `flex` series and can be found on